Coherent Springer theory and the categorical Deligne-Langlands correspondence: The affine Hecke algebra and the coherent Springer sheaf

+In the case of $q$ not a root of unity, the argument in Proposition \ref{no derived structure} shows that the singular codirection $v$ must be nilpotent, i.e. $\Sing(\cL_q(\wh{\cN}/G))$ can only contain nilpotent singular codirections.
+This condition is not imposed by the singular support condition itself, i.e. in this case all singular codirections are nilpotent to begin with. \end{rmk}

 It is natural to conjecture that the coherent Springer sheaf is in fact a sheaf -- i.e., lives in the heart of the dg category $\Coh(\LL(\mf{g}/\GG))$.
-We prove this in the case $G = GL_2, SL_2$ in Proposition \ref{sl2 springer heart}.
+We prove this in the case $G = \GL_2, \SL_2$ in Proposition \ref{sl2 springer heart}.

-\begin{conj} The Springer sheaf $\cS$ lives in the abelian category $\Coh(\LL(\cN/\GG))^\heartsuit$. \end{conj}
+\begin{conj} The Springer sheaf $\cS$ lives in the abelian category $\Coh(\LL(\wh{\cN}/\GG))^\heartsuit$. \end{conj}

+\begin{rmk} One consequence of the conjecture would be an explicit description of the endomorphisms of the cohrent Springer sheaf.
+Namely, it is easy to see that the underived parabolic induction from $\cL(\{0\}/H)$ is generated as a module by the lattice $X^\bullet(H)$, and via the identification with $K$-theory and Theorem 7.2.16 of \cite{CG} we would obtain a description of the action of finite simple reflections in terms of Demazure operators. \end{rmk}

-\begin{rmk} A variant of conjecture \ref{springer heart} was answered in the affirmative in Corollary 4.4.6 of \cite{ginzburg isospectral}.
-Namely, in \emph{loc. cit.} it is proven that the Lie algebra version of our coherent Springer sheaf without the $q$-deformation has vanishing higher cohomology. \end{rmk}
+\begin{rmk} A variant of Conjecture \ref{springer heart} was answered in the affirmative in Corollary 4.4.6 of \cite{ginzburg isospectral}.
+Namely, in \emph{loc. cit.} it is proven that the Lie algebra version of our coherent Springer sheaf at $q=1$ has vanishing higher cohomology. \end{rmk}

 \begin{rmk} When $\GG$ acts on $\NN$ by finitely many orbits, then $\LL(\NN/\GG)$ has trivial derived structure, and the conjecture is implied by the vanishing of higher cohomology of a classical scheme $H^i(\LL(\NN/\GG) \times_{B\GG} \pt, \pi_0(\OO_{\LL(\NN/\GG) \times_{B\GG} \pt}))$ for $i > 0$.
 The $G$-orbits in the Springer resolution are known to be finite exactly in types $A_1, A_2, A_3, A_4, B_2$ by \cite{kashin}. \end{rmk}